 |Cultured Marble||$450 - $700|

-The average cost with labor and materials to paint a bathroom countertop will be $215 to $400.
+The average cost with labor and materials to paint a bathroom countertop will be $225 to $400.
 Several types of bathroom countertops can be painted, including porcelain, marble, and laminate.
 Painting the countertop is usually a stylistic choice.
 For example, you may have moved into a home with a porcelain countertop in a pastel color and are looking for a more classic look for the bathroom.
 The table below shows the average cost to paint each type of countertop based on its material.

 |Quartz||$225 - $325|